conceptcartography/conceptcartography/docs/concepts/participatory-epistemic-injustice.md

 ## 📖 Definitions

 > "What happens in such cases is that someone who wishes “to be recognized as a member of a community of people collaborating in the attempt to improve understanding or advance knowledge” fails to be so recognized (Hookway 2010: 155).
 Their capacity to contribute to cooperative inquiry as an epistemic agent is stymied.
 When this happens as a result of systematic forces of oppression, a participatory epistemic injustice results."
-(Grasswick, 2017, p.
-314)
+(Grasswick 2017, 314)

 > "When members of underrepresented groups are taken less seriously and given less uptake in their intellectual interactions with their peers because of such biases, they suffer participatory epistemic injustices."
-(Grasswick, 2017, 317)
+(Grasswick 2017, 317)

 ## 💡 Examples